erikpukinskis/onnemi-4211/README.md

 - No CSS, HTML, macros, build flags, etc. Construct ALL assets and build artifacts imperatively in the same language your are coding in.

+- If you are using a Makefile or a Webpack config, it better be because the rest of your app better be written in Make or is wholly contained in your webpack.config.js.

 ### N: No Config